brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 In [part 1](/posts/spring-boot-performance-part-1), we built a simple Spring Boot webapp and demonstrated a surprising performance problem.
 A Gatling performance test simulating different numbers of users making a single request showed our webapp unable to keep up with 40 "users" making one request per second on my fairly powerful computer.

-We've already eliminate many problems, so we can use a process of elimination to figure out what's causing the problem.
-Let's start with a classic.
+We've already eliminate many potential culprits, so we continue using a process of elimination to figure out what's causing the problem.
 I shared a link to part 1 and invited people to guess what the problem was.
-Thread starvation was amongst the responses, so let's take a look.
+Thread starvation was amongst the guesses, so let's take a look.

 ## How Many Threads?